mozart/sublime-oz/README.md

 On Windows, this is something like `C:\Users\%USER_NAME%\AppData\Roaming\Sublime Text 3\Packages`.

-Once the `sublime-shen` package is in place, just restart Sublime, and it should be ready to go.
+Once the `sublime-oz` package is in place, just restart Sublime, and it should be ready to go.

 ## Future Work